 A Detailed Guide on How to Install Chrome on Ubuntu Linux

 Ubuntu uses Mozilla Firefox as the default web browser.
 And while there is nothing wrong with that choice, you may prefer to use Google Chrome.
-It is the most popular browser worldwide, and many users love using it because it is simple and fast.
+It is one of the most leading web browsers currently, if not the most leading.
+It offers high speeds, security, and many rare functionalities.
+Furthermore, Google Chrome is available on all of the major operating systems though the installation process differs in some operating systems, Ubuntu being an example.
 In this guide, we will focus on how to install Chrome on Ubuntu.

 If you are a beginner, there is no need to worry because this tutorial is so simple and can be completed in a couple of minutes.
 It is also vital to mention that this guide will work even if you are using Linux Mint, Elementary OS, or Debian, as the process is identical.

 What Do You Need to Install Chrome on Ubuntu?

 For starters, you will need an active internet connection because you will need to download the installation.